notionparallax/blog/_s/2017-02-22-another-python-adventure.md

 featuredimg:
 ---

+> Hi everyone!
+>
+> Below is the text from the recruitment drive from the first band of brave snake charmers.
+We had such a good response that I've decided to run it again.
+This time we'll have a good chunk of experience at running the course, so we're going to see if we can get it done in only 10 weeks!
+>
+> The idea is that we'll have ironed out lots of the bugs, found the best analogies, etc. and we'll be able to get the info into your brain really efficiently.
+>
+> Same deal as last time:
+> * 14 spots
+> * $200
+> * $100 back if you make it to week 7 and pass everything
+> * $200 back if you pass the whole course.
+>
+> Looking forward to seeing another 14 keen [snek](http://i2.kym-cdn.com/photos/images/original/001/096/013/02d.jpg) charmers!

 You've heard about the power of Python.
 Perhaps you think that it comes from a big snake. :snake: Perhaps you know that it's actually a programming language, but quite what that means you aren't sure.
 Maybe you've even marvelled at someone wielding it's immense power and wished that you could be a little bit more like them.

 If you are one of a lucky band of 14 brave, snake charming, proto-nerds then you can learn the secrets of the giant snake!

 The [Sydney Computational Design Group](https://www.meetup.com/Sydney-computational-design-group/) is trying something new.
 We're going to run a Python course to teach the skills you'll need to start taking charge of the world around you with code.

 The course will run on Tuesday evenings, from 6--8:30.
 It'll be at [BVN's studio](https://goo.gl/maps/DHHBXW4FGyn).
-It'll start on the 14<sup>th</sup> of March and run for 14 weeks, with a week off in week 7.
-(You can also stop at that point if you need your Tuesdays back.)
+It'll start on the ~~14<sup>th</sup> of March~~ 3<sup>rd</sup> of April and run for ~~14~~ 10 weeks, with a ~~week off in week 7~~.
+(You can also stop at that point if you need your Mondays~~Tuesdays~~ back.)

 The course will be in two halves.
 The first part will be about learning the language, and how to use it.
 The second half will apply it to an urban-scale, open-data project.